CACI-IMG/ForecasterDocs/user-guide/Forecasting/Forecasting.md

 ### Forecasting

-Once the user has selected a forecast model, the user can select the **Forecast** icon in the **Data – Forecasting** ribbon.
+Once you've selected a forecast model, you can click on the **Forecast** button in the **Data – Forecasting** ribbon.
 This will populate the last two columns in the data grid: Forecast and Forecast Error.

 ![Forecast](imgs/Forecasting_Forecast.png)